ItsSuzie/RachieBot/README.md

   - Run in the background:
     - 'nohup python3 rachibot.py &' (this prevents some weird issues with it trying to create multiple instandces of the bot?) thks https://askubuntu.com/questions/396654/how-to-run-a-python-program-in-the-background-even-after-closing-the-terminal <3
     - Since it's in the background, you'll need to get it's process id and kill is
-    - run 'ps ax | grep rachiebot.py' then kill it's process id
+    - run 'ps -ax | grep rachiebot.py' then kill it's process id
 - shitpost